muskan70/HLDSolutions/SearchAutoCompleteSystem.md

 - Range Based Partitioning for better data locality, also hotspots can be further repartitioned.

 2. **Query Service**:
-> - better to use web sockets for faster querying every time when user types next character
+- Use web sockets for faster querying every time when user types next character
-> - stateful server helps in traversing the trie as it will remember the last accessed trie node so we have to do just jump to next node -> O(1) time
+- stateful server helps in traversing the trie as it will remember the last accessed trie node so we have to do just jump to next node -> O(1) time